WICG/client-hints-infrastructure/README.md

 part of Client Hints.

-In order to support these use-cases, we have defined delegation of Client Hints to specific cross-origin hosts, using a HTTP Permissions Policy or HTML Feature Policy.
+In order to support these use-cases, we have defined delegation of Client Hints to specific third-party origins, using a HTTP Permissions Policy or HTML Feature Policy.

 ### HTTP Example